sebdah/vim-delve/README.md

 Commands
 --------

-- `DelveToggleBreakpoint` - Toggle a breakpoint at the current line
+- `DlvToggleBreakpoint` - Toggle a breakpoint at the current line
+- `DlvClearBreakpoints` - Clear all the breakpoints set
-- `DelveDebug` - Run `dlv debug` for the current session
+- `DlvDebug` - Run `dlv debug` for the current session
-- `DelveTest` - Run `dlv test` for the current session
+- `DlvTest` - Run `dlv test` for the current session

 Configuration
 -------------